paulycloud/ml_portfolio/01_AutoML/04_tablular/02_pet_adoption_prediction/readme.md

 # Objective
 Build a binary classification model from tabular data using Vertex AI.

-# 01 Predict whether a Bank client will purchase a Term deposit (1=no, 2=yes) using AutoML Binary Logistic Regression

 The goal of the trained model is to predict whether a bank client will buy a term deposit (a type of investment) using features like age, income, and profession.
 This type of model can help banks determine who to focus its marketing resources on.

 Source:
 [CloudSkillsBoot](https://www.cloudskillsboost.google/focuses/43565?locale=en&parent=catalog)